 Yatrika called Jatayu is arranged by the Haryana Tourism.
 Shardiya Navratra mela takes place during the months of Ashvin and Chaitra.
 Proper arrangements for accommodation and darshan during Navratri are made by the temple trust.

 Tented accommodation, durries, blankets, temporary toilets, temporary dispensaries, mela police post and lines are some of the conveniences available during this time of the year.
 Strict steps are taken to manage the movement of devotees.

-Due to its archeological and mythological importance and for the devout devotees who throng here for fulfilling their wishes, Haryana Government has taken steps to improve the infrastructure, management and administration of the shrine.
-Surrounding land and buildings are also taken under consideration.
+Due to its archaeological and mythological importance and for the devout devotees who throng here for fulfilling their wishes, the Haryana Government has taken steps to improve the infrastructure, management and administration of the shrine.
+The surrounding land and buildings are also being taken into consideration.
 It is being preserved as one of the heritage sites of the region.

 The temple is decorated with thirty eight panels of wall paintings.
-The arches and the ceiling is adorned with floral paintings.
+The arches and the ceilings are adorned with floral paintings.
 Though not very artistic they reflect various themes.
 The architecture of the main temple represents Moghul architecture with domes and minarets.